QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 # Earthquake-Identification-And-Notification
-Automated earthquake identification and notification systems.This repository is for my dissertation project of Durham MDS.
+This repository is for my dissertation project of Durham MDS.
+The program is designed for automated earthquake identification and notification systems.